 The Metroshop would provide commuters with the opportunity to relax before going to work or complete their ‘to-do’ list during their ride back home.
 You could thus commute and shop at the same time.
 Most importantly, it would transfer the cost of mass transit to major brands, create a new economy based on rolling retail business, standardize commuter trains across the country, reduce vehicle cost, and even increase their resale value on the after market.

-The Metroshop commuting-shopping train concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bengalore, India.
+The Metroshop commuting-shopping train concept was developed in February 2016 by Charles Bombardier in collaboration with Ashish Thulkar, an Industrial Designer from Bengalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science.
 He currently works as entrepreneur in residence with Design Innovation Center India, and he also designed the Shango intermodal aircraft concept.